 Before entering into a contract, an agency must first evaluate the need to do so.
 If an agency’s existing employees lack the necessary expertise, or are already fully committed to other responsibilities, a state agency may choose to purchase services through a contract.
 An agency should also consider whether another State agency has the resources to provide the service, or whether it is possible to purchase it on a cooperative basis with other State agencies.

 State agencies should consider the following factors when determining if they should engage a contractor: (1) the need for outside expertise, (2) the lack of internal resources, or (3) the need for independent judgment or objectivity.
 In terms of expertise, a contractor can provide special skills or knowledge that an agency’s regular, full-time employees do not possess.
 In terms of resources, a contractor can provide a needed service without diverting the efforts of regular employees who may be already committed to other responsibilities.
-In terms of objectivity, a contractor can provide an unbiased view of an agency’s operations, identify problem areas, or suggest improvements.
+In terms of objectivity, a contractor can provide an unbiased view of an agency’s operations, identify problem areas, or suggest improvements. (add a note - this section relates to PSAs, Not POS Contracts)

 Writing the RFP:

 Page 20.
 Procurement should have a foundation based on an overall planning process.
-We suggest that agencies have the option of a “state planning process” prior to the writing of the RFP, to utilize the expertise of service providers to determine models, design and program details.
-We recommend that the state develop a process that would result in information similar to that gathered from a Request for Information, but would be less arduous for providers.
-A state agency could identify a particular need and interested parties could meet to recommend models to meet that need.
-We suggest hosting a meeting for all interested parties to discuss ideas, models, concepts of a type of service, but done in a way that doesn’t advantage a particular provider.
+State agencies should develop forums for ongoing communication with providers on their service system design and potential changes (i.e. DCF’s Continuum of Care Partnership).
+State agencies should have the option of a “state planning process” prior to the writing of the RFP, to utilize the expertise of stakeholders to determine models, design and program details.
+The state should develop a process that would result in information similar to that gathered from a Request for Information, but would be less formal and arduous for providers.
+A state agency could identify a particular need and interested parties, invited through a public posting on the DAS website, could meet to discuss and recommend models to address that need.

 Evaluation Criteria: